...

 • The shorter you invest, the more you need to monitor and adjust your portfolio

-You need to understand your time horizon (how long you plan to invest) and your time frame (when you need to access your money) before choosing an investment product or strategy.
+You must understand your time horizon (how long you plan to invest) and your time frame (when you need to access your money) before choosing an investment product or strategy.

 Cost

-Cost is the amount of money that you pay for your investment or its management.
+Cost is the money you pay for your investment or its management.
 Cost can reduce your returns and affect your performance in various ways, such as:

 Fees